biblicalhumanities/greek-new-testament/syntax-trees/nestle1904-lowfat/README.md

 Please report bugs by creating issues on this github directory.
 You can also contact us at:

 - Twitter: @bibhumanities
-- Email: jonathan.robie@ibiblio.org
+- Email: jonathan.robie@biblicalhumanities.org
-- Forums: biblicalhumanities.org or ibiblio.org/bgreek
+- Forums: ibiblio.org/bgreek

 For other high quality resources suitable to scholarly study of Greek and Hebrew, see the [Biblical Humanities Dashboard](http://biblicalhumanities.org/dashboard/).